Connector: Getting started guide

 - 1 GHz 64-bit (x64) processor; 2 GHz recommended for improved performance

-- 2 GB of RAM; 8 GB recommended for improved performance
+- 2 GB RAM; 8 GB recommended for improved performance

-Minimum 1 GB free hard drive space recommended for installation
+- Minimum 1 GB free disk space recommended for installation

-Note: Additional hard drive space is required for templates and engagement files.
+Note: Additional disk space is required for templates and engagement files.
 The size of open client files will vary depending on the features used and the size of documents managed.
 Working Papers has built-in compression that significantly reduces the size of compressed files.

 - Adobe Acrobat Reader 10.0 or later

 - Unicode UTF-8 for worldwide language support must be disabled in the system's region settings (see Multiple languages for more information)